asrob-uc3m/robotDevastation-developer-manual/en/input-management/input-manager.md

 ## MockupInputManager class
 `MockupInputManager` is an implementation of the `InputManager` for unit testing purposes.
 It allows to generate input events from the testing code, without the need for a user.
+These events are generated from the following functions:

+* `sendKeyPress()`: Generates a Key Down followed by a Key Up event of a given key.
+* `sendKeyUp()`: Generates a Key Up event of a given key.
+* `sendKeyDown()`: Generates a Key Down event of a given key.
+* `sendWindowEvent()`: Generates a window event, such as closing the window.

 {% plantuml %}
 interface InputManager